 - The rating matters!
 Choose at least an N95 rating

-- Make sure the particulate respirator has been approved by NIOSH
+- Make sure NIOSH has approved the particulate respirator

 - Do not protect against chemicals or vapors

 These masks look a lot like gas masks in that they cover up more of your face.

 However, just like with the disposable particulate respirators, these are useless against gas and chemicals.

-There are some higher-quality respirators that can filter out gases and vapors at a “nuisance” level, but won’t provide any real protection.
+Some higher-quality respirators can filter out gases and vapors at a “nuisance” level but won’t provide any real protection.

 The term “reusable” can be confusing.

 Only the mask part of the respirator is reusable.
-In order for it to remain effective, you will have to replace the filters.
+For it to remain effective, you will have to replace the filters.

 Depending on the type of mask, the filters might pop on, get screwed on, or have to be inserted.

 Advantages of Reusable Particulate Respirators

-Even though the reusable particulate respirators aren’t necessarily more effective than the disposable ones, they do have their advantages.
+Even though the reusable particulate respirators aren’t necessarily more effective than the disposable ones, they have their advantages.

 The main advantage is that these can be fit much more securely than a disposable respirator.
 Getting the right fit is crucial for preventing air leakage, so this advantage shouldn’t be dismissed!

 The reusable particulate respirators also have vents for exhalation.
 This makes them much more comfortable to wear and prevents the mask from going in/out on the face.

 Reusable particulate respirators come in half and full-face masks.
 It is usually better to opt for the full-face mask.
-While these do limit your field of vision (and make you stand out in a crowd), they protect your eyes and skin from particulates.
+While these limit your field of vision (and make you stand out in a crowd), they protect your eyes and skin from particulates.

 - Protects against particulates